boogogee/window/README.md

     `nano window.sh`

-3. Copy and pase the following code into the text editor:
+3. Copy and paste the following code into the text editor:

 ```
 #! /bin/bash